niolabs/docs/docs/installation/mac.md

 If you don’t see a path to niod, make sure Python’s binary directory is on your PATH.

 >  [Set your PATH in MacOS](http://osxdaily.com/2014/08/14/add-new-path-to-path-command-line/).

+Once you have nio installed, you will need a project to run it against.
+Follow these instructions to [create a project](/running-nio/locally.md) and run nio.

 <br>
 >**MacOS Users**: While your system comes pre-installed with Python, it is an older version.
 When installing newer versions, Python may require that you install and trust a set of Root Certificates for its SSL package.
 That file is located at `/Applications/Python 3.x/Install Certificates.command`.
 Just double-click that file to complete the process.
 Check `/Applications/Python 3.x/ReadMe.rtf` for more details.